priyankajakob/newscorpau-fe-code-test-master/README.md

 - Clicking on the __headline__ of any article will navigate to the newscorp.au individual article page (redirects to article's canonical link)

+- Clicking on "...read more..." will show a brief introduction of the articles

 - Navigate to other __pages__ to view more articles

 Four articles at a time are currently rendered to screen - this is configurable by changing the value in constants file.